 Think of it like this: A child is more likely to love going to the dentist if their first experience is fun, experimental, and cavity-free.
 A child who has not seen the dentist until he or she is older is more likely to be diagnosed with cavities or require sealants which doesn’t make their first experience as fun or exciting compared to the one-year-old.
-First-time parents often have many questions for Dr. Hale about how to care for their little ones teeth.
-Coming in early starts to develop healthy habits for the child and the parents.
+First-time parents often have many questions for Dr. Hale about how to care for their little one’s teeth, but coming in early starts off on the right foot by developing healthy habits that will last a lifetime!

 The dentist office is an unfamiliar place to young ones, no matter what age!
 There are bright shiny lights, doctors in funny glasses, and even scarier, they want to see inside your mouth.
 Getting a child into the office, even if it is just to explore the operatory room and meet the dentist, has a huge impact on how they will behave at their future appointments.